henfri/docker/knx/Readme.md

 I am still using the old png Icons and store them in  ./smartvisuconfig/icons I also use the new google-calender plugin.
 So I pass it in ./smartvisuconfig/lib My pages are stored ./smartvisuconfig/pages/friedel.
 Adopt this to your path in the docker-compose.yml

+## And start
+run docker-compose build && docker-compose up in the folder of docker-compose.yml

 You can reach Smartvisu at Dockerhost:8080